Funding Opportunities in Jewish Studies

 The Hazel D. Cole Fellowship provides financial assistance to a deserving doctoral or postdoctoral fellow in Jewish studies.
 The two-year, in-residence fellowship is open to doctoral or postdoctoral students affiliated with any institution, and may be used as a dissertation completion fellowship or for post-doctoral work in any field of Jewish studies.
 It provides a stipend of $62,500, plus benefits, for each of the two academic years.

-Applications for the 2024-2026 fellowship will open on Dec.
-1, 2023 and will close on Jan.
-31, 2024.
+Applications for the fellowship will reopen in fall 2025 for the 2026-2028 fellowship.
 Finalists are typically notified in early winter, with final notifications in late winter.
 Learn more on the Hazel D. Cole Fellowship page.

 Looking for additional funding sources?
 Check out the Jackson School’s list of available scholarships and fellowships, its comprehensive database of international studies-related funding, or theWashBoard.org scholarship matching service.